 They're not just for scrubbing!
-Here's how you can use steel wool pads to keep pests out of your house.
+Here's how you can use steel wool pads to keep mice and other pests out of your house.

 Chances are you’ve got some steel wool in your cabinet of cleaning supplies.
 But did you know that the versatile scrubbing tool can also be used for pest control?
 When used correctly, steel wool can prevent rodents and other small pests from infiltrating your home through its nooks and crannies.
 Here’s how.

 Steel wool is a great way to block the small holes pests use to enter your home.

 First off, steel wool is tough but flexible; it can be pushed into all shapes and sizes of cracks and crevices.
 Pests like rats and mice hate chewing through steel wool, since the sharp edges hurt them the more they try to chew.

 Steel wool is also non-toxic, unlike many pest control solutions, so you can place it around your house without worrying about one of your pets or children getting into it.

 How to Keep Out Pests